 Top B2B SaaS companies

-In our list of top SaaS companies, we include plenty of B2B examples and also separate the companies into three categories:
+In our list of top SaaS companies, we include plenty of B2B examples, including large and small companies.

 - Market leaders